Master of Arts in Speech-Language Pathology

 - A nationwide network of more than 250 clinical externship sites.

-- Classes offered in "smart classrooms" equipped with the most advanced teaching and learning technology.
+- Classes are offered in "smart classrooms" equipped with the most advanced teaching and learning technology.

 - Participation in a university and local community that offers a safe and picturesque environment.